ViniciusTheCoder/AppKawa/README.md

 - We are developing this project as part of our Post-graduate course of Software Engineering

 ## Functions and cool information:
-- Register leads in events
+- Register leads in events ✔️
+- Login screen ✔️
+- Apple, Meta & Google auth ✔️
-- Follow greenIT tracking
+- Follow greenIT tracking ✔️
 - CRUD for control events forms (create, duplicate, delete)
-- Integrations with Sales Force and Oracle ERP
+- Integrations with Sales Force and Oracle ERP ✔️

 ## Warnings⚠️:
 - The integrations are not developed and will not be because its not an in-company project 🤗